-The library collections are comprised of printed and manuscript materials that relate to the military history of the eighteenth century, with a concentration on the people and events of the American Revolution.
-More specifically, the Robert Charles Lawrence Fergusson Collection specializes in works relating to the art of war in the period, providing context for the achievement of the American forces and their French allies in securing the independence of the United States.
-Complementing the rare book collection are historical manuscripts, maps, graphic arts and the archives of the Society of the Cincinnati.
-A modern reference collection supports broad research on the Revolutionary War and founding era.
-In addition, a collection of nineteenth- and twentieth-century fiction and children’s literature reveals popular perceptions of the American Revolution through time.
+The library collections include a rich array of printed and manuscript materials documenting the military history of the eighteenth century, with a focus on the people and events of the American Revolution.
+The Robert Charles Lawrence Fergusson Collection, the largest body of rare printed and manuscript materials in the library holdings, focuses on works relating to the art of war in the period, documenting the conduct of the Revolutionary War and the context of the achievement of the American forces and their French allies in securing the independence of the United States.
+The library of the American Revolution Institute also include a broad range of other historical manuscripts, maps, and graphic arts, as well as the archives of the Society of the Cincinnati.
+A modern reference collection supports broad research on the era of the American Revolution.
+The library also includes a large collection of nineteenth- and twentieth-century fiction and children’s literature set in the American Revolution.

 As the Institute resides at Anderson House, the former home of Larz and Isabel Anderson, the library collections also include books, manuscripts, photographs and other documentary materials that relate to the history of the building and the lives and legacies of its original owners.